 Traffic impacts in Stage 5: Intermittent nighttime lane closures and daytime work behind barriers.

-** Stage 6 (winter 2015): Work includes widening the existing U.S. 26 westbound off-ramp.
+** Stage 6 (summer/fall 2015): Work includes widening the existing U.S. 26 westbound off-ramp.
 Traffic will be in its final configuration at the end of this stage.

 Traffic impacts in Stage 6: In addition to intermittent nighttime lane closures, there will be a full weekend closure (8 p.m.
 Friday to 5 a.m.
 Monday) of the existing off-ramp from U.S. 26 westbound.
 During the closure, the newly opened ramp from U.S. 26 westbound to Brookwood Parkway southbound will be open.
 There will be a signed detour for drivers heading north on Helvetia Road.
 When the ramp is reopened, there will be two off-ramps from U.S. 26 westbound: one for Helvetia Road heading north and one for Brookwood Parkway heading south.

-** Stage 7 (spring 2015 through summer 2015): Work includes final paving, striping and cleanup work.
+** Stage 7 (summer/fall 2015): Work includes final paving, striping and cleanup work.

 Traffic impacts in Stage 7: Intermittent nighttime lane closures and daytime work behind barriers.

 Work on this project will take place during the day and night.

 ODOT has obtained nighttime noise variances from the City of Hillsboro and Washington County.
 Residences and businesses adjacent to the project area may experience construction noise.
 A phone number is available for reporting noise problems or incidents requiring immediate attention.
 That number is 503-646-0231.

 |The 2009 Oregon Legislature allocated $45 million in the Jobs and Transportation Act (JTA) to fund improvements to the U.S. 26 Brookwood Parkway/Helvetia Road interchange, which is currently overburdened, particularly during morning and evening peak commuter hours. |